yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 An issue only arises when a port is specified as part of the virtual host.
 API Manager blindly takes the specified virtual host and appends it to the supported schemes for the configured traffic ports.
 So if a virtual host of `myhost:9999` is set, then conflicting base paths of `https://myhost:9999` and `http://myhost:9999` are displayed in the API Catalog.

 Related Issue: RDAPI-23379

-### API Analytics PDF reports do not display chart contents

-In API Analytics, PDF reports do not display the contents of the charts.
-This issue has arisen because of an upgrade of the `Highcharts.js` library.

-Related Issue: RDAPI-27301

 ## Documentation